Chicken and Rice Soup

 - 1 bay leaf

-- 6 cups homemade or low-sodium chicken broth
+- 6 cups chicken broth, homemade or low-sodium canned

 - 1/3 cup converted long grain rice, cooked according to package instructions